mrrahman1517/RetailML/README.md

 - **Scalability**: Production-ready implementations
 - **Interpretability**: Model outputs are explainable to stakeholders

-## Key Insights for Interviews

-When discussing these models, emphasize:

-1. **Probabilistic Thinking**: "Point forecasts are insufficient; we need uncertainty quantification for risk-aware decisions."

-2. **Causal ML**: "Markdown decisions are fundamentally causal problems—what happens if we change price today vs. next week?"

-3. **Business Alignment**: "Rather than predicting churn in isolation, we frame around expected future value and how interventions change that trajectory."

-4. **Systems Thinking**: "The challenge isn't just predicting demand, but making allocation decisions under uncertainty while balancing customer experience and cost."

-5. **Rigor Matters**: "These are ML problems where rigor actually matters—uncertainty, decision costs, and customer impact are first-class concerns."

 ## License

 This project is for educational and demonstration purposes.